How do I access student reports?

-Data in your classroom report allows the teacher to view student progress data within a particular course, with granularity ranging from the entire course to individual items in an assessment or a collection.
-Teachers can view data for your entire class at a glance, and also drill-down to see how individual students are progressing through the course.
+Student performance data in the classroom report allows teachers to view student progress data within a particular course, with granularity ranging from the entire course to individual items in an assessment or a collection.
+Teachers can view data for the entire class at a glance as well as drill-down to see how individual students progress through the course.

 As your students study a course, the Leaning Navigator pays attention to certain things: